-The Company is exposed in varying degrees to a variety of financial instrument related risks.
+The Company is exposed in varying degrees to a variety of financial instrument-related risks.
 The Board of Directors approves and monitors the risk management processes.
 The type of risk exposure and the way in which such exposure is managed is provided below:

-(b) Credit risk:
+(a) Credit risk:

 Credit risk is the risk of potential loss to the Company if a counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its liquid financial assets, including cash and receivables.
 The Company limits the exposure to credit risk by only investing its cash with high credit quality financial institutions in business and saving accounts.
-The carrying amount of cash and receivables represents the Company's maximum exposure to credit risk.
+The amount of cash and receivables represents the Company's maximum exposure to credit risk.

-(c) Interest rate risk:
+(b) Interest rate risk:

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company has no interest bearing financial instruments which bear interest at variable rates.
+The Company has no interest-bearing financial instruments which bear interest at variable rates.
 The Company is not exposed to material interest rate risk.

-(d) Liquidity risk:
+(c) Liquidity risk:

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations when they become due.
-The Company ensures, as far as reasonably possible, it will have sufficient capital in order to meet short term business requirements, after taking into account cash flows used in operations and the Company's holdings of cash.
+The Company ensures, as far as reasonably possible, it will have sufficient capital in order to meet short-term business requirements, after taking into account cash flows used in operations and the Company's holdings of cash.
 The Company's cash is currently invested in business accounts which are available on demand by the Company for its programs.
-As at August 31, 2023, the Company had cash of \$158,480 (2022 - \$20,174) to settle current liabilities of \$3,088,957 (2022 - \$3,457,823).
+As at August 31, 2024, the Company had cash of \$76,408 (August 31, 2023 - \$158,841) to settle current liabilities of \$3,581,600 (August 31, 2023 - \$3,088,957).

-(e) Foreign currency:
+(d) Foreign currency:

 The Company is exposed to foreign currency risk as some of its cash and accounts payable and accrued liabilities are held in United States dollars ("USD"), Euros and Polish Zloty.
 A portion of the Company's acquisition cost payable is denominated in USD and Euros.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risks at this time.
-The exposure of the Company's foreign denominated financial instruments is as follows: